-Fundamentals of IT
+Fundamentals of IT (externally examined)

-A sound understanding of IT technologies and practices is essential for IT professionals.
 Information learnt in this unit will create a solid foundation in the fundamentals of hardware, networks, software, the ethical use of computers and how businesses use IT.

 Students will need to devote a significant amount of time to a range of extended learning tasks that will include research activities, portfolio based tasks and practice exam questions.

-level 3 Sixth Form
+level 3 Sixth Form entry requirements